xuankimtran/docs-1/pages/katalon-studio/docs/self-healing.md

 WebUI.verifyElementPresent(username, 5)
 ```

-## Execution with Self-healing mode

-, when Katalon fails to find an object, different strategies to locate the target object in the predefined order.

-It is active by default for a project

-Decide which locators are used and their priority

-Decide which keyword to exclude from the Self-healing mode

-When an object is used with the specified keywords in this field, Katalon Studio does not try locating that object with self-healing mode.

-### Enable and disable Self-healing mode
+## Enable and disable Self-healing mode

-Enable self-healing execution: Tick the radio button for enabling self-healing execution.
-Or we can click the Self-Healing icon on the main screen, choose Enable Self-Healing.

-Prioritize selection methods for self-healing execution: Change the order of Selection Methods by dragging/dropping or using buttons and choose which Selection Methods to be used.
-So, when applying Self-Healing mode, Katalon Studio will auto Self-Healing with chosen and ordered Selection Methods.

-Turn off the Self-healing mode

- Go to Project/Settings/Self-Healing/Execution

-Uncheck the option Enable Self-Healing execution
+Self-healing mode is turned on by default in a project.
+If you wish to disable this mode in the project, please go to **Project/Settings/Self-Healing/Execution** and uncheck **Enable self-healing execution**.

+From the tool bar of Katalon Studio, click on the **Self-healing** icon, toggle between Enable and Disable Self-healing.

-### Understand Self-healing Insights
+## Understand Self-healing Insights

-The replacement is temporary during the test run.
-After the test run is over, to make the change permanent, users should approve the change.
+When Katalon Studio finds an object during execution thanks to Self-healing mechanism (trying out different predefined locators of an object until it is located), all the replacements are recorded in **Self-healing Insights** when the test run is over.
+The replacement of locator is **temporary** during the test run.
+To make the change permanent, you need to approve the change.
 For elements found by their screenshots, Katalon Studio generates smart locators for that element and suggests the replacement of the default XPath with the newly generated XPath.
+Right next to the Log Viewer tab, there is a new tab called **Self-healing Insights** which displays the following information:

-* Test Object ID: The ID of broken test objects.
+* **Test Object ID**: The ID of broken test objects.
-* Broken Locator:  The current locator of the test object that caused broken.
-* Proposed Locator:  The suggestion of another locator that helps find the test object.
+* **Broken Locator**:  The default locator that couldn't detect the object during execution.
+* **Proposed Locator**: The alternative locator that located the object during execution.
+If the object is found by using its image property, the proposed locator is the XPath locator of that element image.
-* Recovered By: The Selection Method that Self Healing used to recover the test object.
+* **Recovered By**: The Selection Method that Katalon Studio used for detecting the object.
-* Screenshot: After healing, Katalon would capture that test object, so that the user can verify it.
-* Approve: Users can choose which test object(s) can be healed.

-Click Preview in the Screenshot column to verify the healed object.

-Discard All: Click Discard All if you don’t want to update the broken test object as proposed.

-Approve: Tick the radio button in the Approve column to choose which one to be approved.
-Click Approve.
-So that chosen objects will be updated as suggested.

-### Sample Usage
+* **Screenshot**: When finding an object with its alternative locator, Katalon would capture a screenshot of the test object for you to verify whether the found object is the wanted one.
+Click **Preview** to verify the healed object.
+* **Select**: Decide which locator for you to take action.

+After selecting one or multiple proposed locators, you can **discard** or **approve** the permanent replacements.

+## Tutorial and Usage Sample

+> A sample project is available [here](https://github.com/katalon-studio/self-healing-demo#self-healing-sample-project)

+### Create a test case with Recording/Spying

+1. Since it's active by default, go to Project/Settings/Self-healing/Test Design, decide which selection method is used for spying/recording
+2. Create a new test case/ Update an existing one with with Web Spy/Recorder; Capture objects and change the locators as your wish

+### Execute the test case

+1. Go to Project/Settings/Self-healing/Execution, decide which selection methods are used for self-healing execution and their order of trying.
+2. Run your test case and discover if there is any broken locator that has been recovered by Self-healing

+### When the execution finishes

+1. Have a look at the Self-healing Insights to see if there is any replacement taking place during the run.
+2. Verify if the found object is really the one you expect
+3. Approve the change to make it permanent.

 ## Known limitations

+* WebUI only
+* **Image-based testing**: During recording and spying, you have to decide which elements whose pictures are taken for creating an image property.
+It's sometimes hard to know which elemnt can be broken during execution, which means you have to manually taking pictures yourself of them all; or predict which elements should be backed up with an image.